canonical/mongodb-operator/README.md

 ## License
 The Charmed MongoDB Operator is free software, distributed under the Apache Software License, version 2.0.
 See [LICENSE](https://github.com/canonical/mongodb-operator/blob/main/LICENSE) for more information.

+The Charmed MongoDB Operator is free software, distributed under the Apache Software License, version 2.0.
+It [installs/operates/depends on] [MongoDB Community Version](https://github.com/mongodb/mongo), which is licensed under the Server Side Public License (SSPL)

+See [LICENSE](https://github.com/canonical/mongodb-operator/blob/main/LICENSE) for more information.

 ## Trademark notice
 MongoDB' is a trademark or registered trademark of MongoDB Inc. Other trademarks are property of their respective owners.